smikhalevski/roqueform/README.md

 `setTransientValue` can be called multiple times, but only the most recent update is propagated to the parent field after the `dispatch` call.

-When a derived field is in a transient state, its value as observed from the parent may differ from the actual value:
+When a child field is in a transient state, its value as observed from the parent may differ from the actual value:

 ```ts
 const planetsField = createField(['Mars', 'Pluto']);